What is the difference between a ‘Freehold’ and ‘Leasehold’ property?

 - Even though a leaseholder owns the property on a lease, it is the owner of the freehold who retains ownership of the external and structural walls, as well as any common parts of the structure.
 The owner of the building is also responsible for the maintenance and repair of the building.

-If you would like Ringrose Law to act on your behalf in your sale or purchase, please contact a member of the Conveyancing team at Ringrose Law at one of our offices in Lincoln, Boston, Grantham, Sleaford, Spalding and Newark.
+If you would like Ringrose Law to act for you in your sale or purchase, please contact our Conveyancing team.
+We have offices in Lincoln, Boston, Grantham, Sleaford, Spalding and Newark.